 Statement of Cash Flows

-The statement of cash flows does just what the name implies — it reports on the flow of cash into and out of your business.
-Unlike the income statement, which breaks down earnings and expenses into more specific categories, the statement of cash flows is only concerned with the overall amount of money coming in (inflow), compared to the amount of money going out (outflow).
+The cash flow statement does just what the name implies — it reports on the flow of cash into and out of your business.
+Unlike the income statement, which breaks down earnings and expenses into more specific categories, the statement of cash flows focuses on the overall amount of money coming in (inflow), compared to the amount of money going out (outflow).

-Cash inflows include sales, loans, and accounts receivable collections; while cash outflows include equipment costs, inventory, and expenses paid.
-The statement of cash flows presents the clearest view of a company’s cash variation — in other words, what caused the balance in your bank account to increase or decrease.
+Cash inflows include sales, loans, and accounts receivable collections.
+Alternatively, cash outflows include equipment costs, inventory, and expenses paid.
+The statement of cash flows presents the most transparent view of a company’s cash variation.
+In other words, what caused the balance in your bank account to increase or decrease.